d12frosted/elpa-mirror/gnu/hyperbole-readme.txt

 "MANIFEST" summarizes most of the files in the distribution.

-See "DEMO" for a demonstration of standard Hyperbole button capabilities.
-This is the best way to initially interactively learn about Hyperbole.
+See "DEMO" for a lengthier tutorial of standard Hyperbole button capabilities.
+This is the best way to go deeper into all of Hyperbole.
 The Hyperbole Manual is a reference manual, not a simple introduction.

 Naming conventions: